Ideal for larger families or friends with four bedrooms and…

 During the Second World war, a Spitfire squadron base was established on the downland to the West of Crowlink and today all that remains is a temporary hut that housed the Flight Sergeants mess.

-We can provide you with the finest places to stay in East Dean and Friston, including houses with swimming pools, private garden and some of the finest views you can experience.
+We can provide you with the finest places to stay in East Dean and Friston, including houses with swimming pools, private gardens and Little Friston Lodge, with some of the finest views you can experience.